Skip to content

 Queue #9

-Service Responsibility Scaling Suggestions
+Service Responsibility Scaling Recommendation

 server Web service, providing the following functions:

-1. Web Interface
+1. Web interface

-2. API Interface
+2. API interface

-Generally no need for scaling
+Generally does not need scaling

 worker-0